react-auth-kit/react-auth-kit/docs/signout.md

 ## Sign Out using Hooks

-Sign In using Hooks need `useSignOut` hook
+Sign Out using Hooks need `useSignOut` hook

 Add the `useSignOut` hook in the component then call the `signOut` inside the component